 Apparently, taking five minutes to even open the menu can get tiresome to hungry friends.
 But if said menu has a particularly striking (or, even better, a perplexingly awful) logo, what can we do?
 It's not our fault we were born this way!

 You never know when a graffiti font or retro font might be just what you need.
 Or when a project might call for 23 subtle variations on Helvetica.
 (FYI, our best free fonts for designers post has 75 different fonts at the moment.
 Just sayin').

 Part of being a creative is being open to other types of creativity, not just design.
 Apparently, non-designers can find this a bit pretentious though.

 We may not be Cecil Beaton, but we have a good eye for striking visuals (well, duh).
 Don't hate the player, non-designer friends.
 These graphic designers have a particularly strong Insta game.

 A bit like the menu thing, designers just can't switch off.
 If there's bad kerning or dodgy compositing, it will actually haunt our dreams.
 Maybe.
 But apparently our loved ones just don't care that much – they just want to watch that movie without analysing its poster first.

 Moving swiftly on...

 But ARGH!
 That Dave is an absolute moron for doing that, how on Earth can he think that copying and pasting into World is a legitimate way of sending photos?
 What is this, 1995?
 Those blank stares from your mum are because she secretly thought this was fine, too.

 We actually don't think this is a problem.
 After all, beautiful illustrations and designs have long been part of the joy of buying and reading books.
-Go on, head down to the book store and lust after some more – the new Futura book has a pretty sweet embossed cover.
+Go on, head down to the book store and lust after some more – and if you get really inspired, you could even design your own book cover.